seantauber/seantauber/README.md

 - [moshi](https://github.com/moshi) - None.
 - [IF](https://github.com/IF) - None.
 - [awesome-llm-webapps](https://github.com/awesome-llm-webapps) - A collection of open source, actively maintained web apps for LLM applications.
-- [gptrpg](https://github.com/gptrpg) - A demo of a GPT-based agent existing in an RPG-like environment.
-- [fabric](https://github.com/fabric) - An open-source framework for augmenting humans using AI.
 - [chatbot-ui](https://github.com/chatbot-ui) - Come join the best place on the internet to learn AI skills.
 Use code "chatbotui" for an extra 20% off.
+- [fabric](https://github.com/fabric) - An open-source framework for augmenting humans using AI.

 ## How to Implement This Landing Page On Your Own GitHub